Joseph Schwab: 9 June

+14 June

-Just five days later, three locals who went fishing overnight (Phillip Walkemeyer (26), his fiancée Julie Warren (25), and their friend, Terry Bolt (36)) were shot dead hundreds of kilometres away in neighbouring Western Australia in similar circumstances at a campsite at the Pentecost River Crossing near Wyndham.
+Five days later, three locals who went fishing overnight, Phillip Walkemeyer (26), his fiancée Julie Warren (25), and their friend, Terry Bolt (36), were shot dead hundreds of kilometres away in neighbouring Western Australia in similar circumstances at a campsite at the Pentecost River Crossing near Wyndham.
 They were reported missing the next day after not appearing at work, and colleagues (two of whom had camped with them the day before) returned to the site and found their burnt Toyota and traces of blood.
 Police then located the bodies floating nearby in the river.
 As in the previous incident, Schwab had stripped the victims, put their possessions in their vehicle, and then drove it a short distance away and set it on fire.

 Investigation

 Police investigations were unable to determine a motive for the killings, and the killer evaded capture despite roadblocks being set up across the area.
 A seven-member team of police officers from the Tactical Response Group and an officer from the forensic division were rushed by chartered jet from Perth to Kununurra to assist Kimberley police with the apprehension of the suspect.
 Forensics identified the weapon used in the murders as a Ruger Mini-14 .223 semi-automatic rifle.
 The killer was suspected to be driving a white Toyota 4Runner with conspicuous red side stripes after a truck driver saw a vehicle with this description leaving the area of the second vehicle fire.